Chinese Grammar: Expressing “even” with “连...都 / 也.”

-In Chinese, there are lots of patterns used in an associate contextual clause or a compose sentence.
-In fact, we’ve already learned many of them like expressing cause and effect, making supposes or concessions, etc. You guys may notice that in these grammatical structures, there are always appeared some conjunction words to link the structure in order to see the sentence well functioned.
+In Chinese, there are lots of patterns used in an associate contextual clause or a composed sentence.
+In fact, we’ve already learned many of them to express cause and effect, making suppositions or concessions, and more.
+You guys may notice that in these grammatical structures, some conjunction words always show up to link the structure and ensure the sentence functions well.

 When expressing determination in Chinese, sometimes you need to add an extra explanation to stress a certain unexpected situation or something surprising.

 This structure 连...都/也 can be used to compare two situations.
 If you add a 不如 after 都/也, you'll express that you are surprised by one of the situations or comparing to the other one.
 Attention here usually the part after 连 is used to emphasize in the comparison.

 Don't hesitate to report a feedback if you have internet!